-NOTE: For specific information re/ the cancellation and refund policies for each campus, please see the campus-specific sections (Laramie, page 22; Blairsville, page 35; Sacramento, page 51)
+NOTE: For specific information regarding the cancellation and refund policies for each campus, please see the campus-specific sections.

 FINANCIAL AID

 STUDENT FINANCING OPTIONS

 The school offers a variety of student financing options to help students finance their educational costs.
 Detailed information regarding financing options available and the Financial Aid process can be obtained from the school's Student Financial Planning Brochure.
 Information regarding other sources of financial assistance such as benefits available through the Bureau of Indian Affairs, Division of Vocational Rehabilitation, Veterans Assistance and State Programs can be obtained through those agencies.